jski/python-container-builder/README.md

 ### Why?
 I have a lot of personal projects that I run in Github Actions in private repositories; Github offers generous limits to their free tier, but for the sake of simplification, I moved the most costly part (initializing a base Python build image based on Debian with what I usually need) to this public repo, which isn't charged.
 So now I have made all my workloads faster, and hopefully someone else will get benefit from this as well!

+### Inspiration
+Most of the code I used here is based on the example straight from the distroless repository: https://github.com/GoogleContainerTools/distroless/tree/main/examples/python3-requirements